arbolitoloco/code_journal/README.md

 4. Wrote Ruby script with Barometer gem, in order to query for weather forecast and current temperatures according to location parameters.

 5. Restyled navigation menu to be responsive (Cursinho TransFormação; CSS/HTML/JavaScript)

+6. Still working on weather app with Ruby and Barometer.